damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 ## Docker Basics

 The main component of a Docker-based workflow is an image, which contains everything needed to run an application.
 Images are often created automatically as part of continuous integration so they are updated whenever code changes.
 When images are built to be shared between developers and machines, they need to be stored somewhere, and that's where a container registry comes in.

 The registry is the place to store and tag images for later use.
 Developers may want to maintain their own registry for private, company images, or for throw-away images used only in testing.
 Using GitLab Container Registry means you don't need to set up and administer yet another service, or use a public registry.

 ## Tight Integration

 GitLab Container Registry is fully-integrated with GitLab making it easy for developers to code, test, and deploy Docker container images using GitLab CI and other Docker-compatible tooling.

 - User authentication is from GitLab itself, so all the user and group definitions are respected.
 - There's no need to create repositories in the registry; the project is already defined in GitLab.
-- Projects have a new tab, Container Registry, which lists all images related to the project.
+- Projects have a new tab, **Container Registry**, which lists all images related to the project.
 - Every project can have an image repository, but this can be turned off per-project.
 - Developers can easily upload and download images from GitLab CI.
 - There's no need to download or install additional software.

 ## Simplify your workflow

 GitLab Container Registry is seamless and secure.
-Here are some examples of how GitLab
-Container Registry can simplify your development and deployment workflows.
+Here are some examples of how GitLab Container Registry can simplify your development and deployment workflows:

-- easily build Docker images with the help of GitLab CI and store them in the GitLab Container Registry,
+- Easily build Docker images with the help of GitLab CI and store them in the GitLab Container Registry.
-- easily create images per branches, tags, or any other way suitable to your workflow, and with little effort, store them on GitLab,
+- Easily create images per branches, tags, or any other way suitable to your workflow, and with little effort, store them on GitLab.
-- use your own build images, stored in your registry to test your applications against these images, allowing you to simplify the docker-based workflow,
+- Use your own build images, stored in your registry to test your applications against these images, allowing you to simplify the docker-based workflow.
-- let the team easily contribute to the images, using the same workflow they are already accustomed to, with the help of GitLab CI you can automatically rebuild images that inherit from your's allowing you to easily deliver fixes and a new features to a base image used by your teams,
+- Let the team easily contribute to the images, using the same workflow they are already accustomed to.
+With the help of GitLab CI you can automatically rebuild images that inherit from yours, allowing you to easily deliver fixes and new features to a base image used by your teams.
-- have a full Continuous Deployment and Delivery workflow by pointing your CaaS to use images directly from GitLab Container Registry, you'll be able to perform automated deployments of your applications to the cloud (Docker Cloud, Docker Swarm, Kubernetes and others) when you build and test your images.
+- Have a full Continuous Deployment and Delivery workflow by pointing your CaaS to use images directly from GitLab Container Registry.
+You'll be able to perform automated deployments of your applications to the cloud (Docker Cloud, Docker Swarm, Kubernetes and others) when you build and test your images.

 ## Start using it

-First, ask your system administrator to enable GitLab Container Registry following the [administration documentation](http://docs.gitlab.com/ce/administration/container_registry.html).
+First, ask your system administrator to enable GitLab Container Registry following the [administration documentation][admin-docs].

 After that, you will be allowed to enable **Container Registry** for your project.

 ![](/images/container-registry/project_feature.png)

 To start using your brand new **Container Registry** you first have to login:

 ```
 docker login registry.example.com